tinganho/balanced-storage/README.md

 items.push_back(new Item {name});
 ```

-Because it is references an index in `items` by `push_back`, our sub method also need to reference an index in `items` in order to reach balance.
+Because it is references an index in `items` by `push_back`, our sub method also need to reference an index in `items` in order to reach a balance.
 And that is exactly what we do:

 ```c++
 void deleteItem(int index) {